 Participants are expected to observe the patterns of heterostyly in cowslips.
 The cowslip (Primula veris) is a heterostylous plant – it means that the plant can have one of the two types of flowers.
 These different types of flowers are called S-morphs (short-styled) and L-morphs (long-styled).
 In short-styled cowslips (S-morphs), five anthers are visible in the flower when looking from above, and in individuals with L-type flowers, a green dot in the middle of the flower (the stigma) is visible.
 Normally in cowslip populations, the frequency of these different types of individuals is more or less equal.
 Imbalance reduces a plants’ opportunities to find a suitable mate for reproduction, which impedes pollination and the exchange of genetic material.
 This, in turn, reduces a plants’ vitality.
 The cowslip’s regular habitats – traditionally managed grasslands – have become increasingly rare in the contemporary landscape.
 The disappearance of grasslands causes decline in plant populations depending on grassland habitats.
 A massive decline in cowslip populations can cause substantial imbalances in the frequency of L- and S-morphs to the extent that one of those types completely disappears from the habitat.
 That is precisely the kind of a possible shift in the balance between the L- and S-morphs caused by changes in the landscape that we want to study – with your help.
 An observation takes about 30 minutes.
 When possible, one should observe the flowers of 100 cowslip individuals.
 Look at the flower and report whether you see five anthers (S-morph) or one stigma (L-morph).
 Find the time, breathe some fresh air, and help scientists with their work!

-For more information, go see our webpage at www.cowslip.science
+For more information, check out our webpage www.cowslip.science.